s1seven/node-red-monorepo/packages/node-red-s1seven-api/README.md

 ## API config

-This node must be declared at least once in your flow when you drop and configure a node from the `S1Seven` pallette.
+This node must be declared at least once in your flow when you drop and configure a node from the `S1Seven` palette.
 It is used to store the `clientId`, `clientSecret` and `environment` that are required to authenticate with the S1Seven API.
 The `environment` property can be set to either `production` or `staging`.
 The `clientId` and `clientSecret` are the credentials generated in your application, you can learn more about these credentials in the [user-manual](https://manual.s1seven.com/automation/#applications-and-access-tokens).
 You can create as many API config as the number of applications you have.
 The `name` property is used to identify the properties store under the global context.
 Here's a list of the properties stored in the global context: